GuruMaps/AndroidManual/03-settings.md

 # Settings

-> Galileo Offline Maps is available in a ready-to-use state and app settings should be considered as an optional and more advanced way of using the app.
+> Guru Maps is available in a ready-to-use state and app settings should be considered as an optional and more advanced way of using the app.
 Settings let you configure app options, purchase additional features and manage geo data representation.

-## Map Source {#MapSource}
+## Map Source {#MapSources}

 To switch to another map to display, select **Map Source** menu in app settings.
 There are two types of maps you can use within the app: offline and online maps.